stfmarkov/project-finder/README.md

 - Find all action keys and implement the actual actions ( Not implemented )

-  - Direction keys ( Not implemented )
+  - Direction keys

   - Set specific configurable action keys for listings reducing the need to have multiple submenues ( Not implemented )

 - Show cursor.
-The currently selected item in a menue should be with different color (green may be, it is hacky) ( Not implemented )
+The currently selected item in a menue should be with different color (green may be, it is hacky)

-- Add colors to the currently selected items like projects, actions, commands and so on ( Not implemented )
+- Add colors to the currently selected items like projects, actions, commands and so on

-- List projects after previous actions are done ( Not implemented )
+- List projects after previous actions are done

 - Better error handling and messages ( Not implemented )